TCFD Response

 Transition to decarbonized energy (mainly through electrification)

-Emerging Needs and the Value We Offer
+Emerging Needs and Value Provided by Tokyo Seimitsu

-Expected changes in society | New challenges | Value we provide (examples) | |
+| Expected social changes | Emerging issues | Value provided by Tokyo Seimitsu (examples) | |

-1 | Increased production of semiconductor devices | Extended inspection times |
+| 1 | Increased production of semiconductor devices | Extended inspection times | Increased throughput of probing machines |

-Further installation of semiconductor manufacturing equipment | Stable supply of semiconductor manufacturing equipment | ||
+| Further installation of semiconductor manufacturing equipment | Stable supply of semiconductor manufacturing equipment | ||

-2 | Increasing complexity of semiconductor device designs | Increased heat dissipation during measurement | Probing machines that support high-precision temperature control |
+| 2 | Increasing complexity of semiconductor device designs | Increased heat dissipation during measurement | Probing machines that support high-precision temperature control |

-Higher machining accuracy | High-precision high rigid grinders, ablation laser dicing machines | ||
+| Higher machining accuracy | High-precision high rigid grinders, ablation laser dicing machines | ||

-3 | Spread of next-generation power semiconductors | Increased demand for difficult-to-cut material processing |
+| 3 | Spread of next-generation power semiconductors | Increased demand for difficult-to-cut material processing |

 High-precision high rigid grinders, edge grinders, and CMPs |

-Semiconductor Manufacturing Equipment Business Strategies and Goals
+Strategies and Goals of the Semiconductor Manufacturing Equipment Business

 1. Appropriate capital investment to meet growing demand |

 In order to meet the rapidly increasing demand for semiconductor devices, we will steadily strengthen our production system for semiconductor manufacturing equipment.
-The Hanno Plant began operations in July 2023, and the Company is considering the construction of a new plant in the Nagoya area. |
+The Hanno Plant (Hanno City, Saitama Prefecture) began operations in July 2023, and the construction of the Nagoya Plant (Aichi-gun, Aichi Prefecture) was completed in July 2025.
+In 2028, the construction of a new plant will start in Hachioji City, Tokyo. |

 2. Sales activities that are thoroughly customer-oriented |

 Since our strength lies in our thorough customer-oriented approach, our manufacturing, engineering, service, and sales teams work in unison to listen to our customers on a daily basis.
-Through these initiatives, we will not only quickly grasp the quantitative and qualitative needs of semiconductor manufacturing equipment but also pursue products and services that satisfy our customers, aiming to create relationships that enable us to grow together with our customers. |
+Through these initiatives, we will quickly grasp the quantitative and qualitative needs of semiconductor manufacturing equipment and pursue products and services that satisfy our customers, with the aim of building relationships that enable us to grow together with our customers. |

 3. Participation in industry groups and joint research |

 Tokyo Seimitsu is a Regular Member of the Semiconductor Equipment Association of Japan (SEAJ) and leads discussions on energy and CO2 in SEAJ’s Environment Subcommittee.
 We also participate in the Semiconductor Equipment and Materials International (SEMI) as a Semiconductor Climate Consortium Founding Member.
 In addition, we will actively work on the development of next-generation technologies.
-As a member of Tsukuba Power Electronics Constellation (TPEC), a joint research consortium for power electronics that contributes to energy conservation in a wide range of industries and households, we are participating in R&D and human resource development.
-We are also participating in R&D with the Center for Innovative Integrated Electronic Systems (CIES), Tohoku University.
+Tsukuba Power Electronics Constellation (TPEC) is a joint research consortium on power electronics established to contribute to extensive energy-saving efforts in both industrial and household sectors.
+As a member of TPEC, we are taking part in R&D and human resource development efforts.
+We are also conducting joint R&D activities with the Center for Innovative Integrated Electronic Systems (CIES), Tohoku University.
+Tokyo Seimitsu is a member of the Nagaoka Power Electronics Workshop as well.
 Through these initiatives, we will also strive to develop products from a medium- to long-term and seeds perspective, and capture the technological breakthroughs and industry changes that accompany them. |

-Based on the policies (1, 2, and 3) above, we aim to increase sales in the semiconductor manufacturing equipment business to 132 billion yen by fiscal 2024 (fiscal 2021 results: 101.1 billion yen).
+Based on the policies (1, 2, and 3) above, we aim to increase sales in the semiconductor manufacturing equipment business to 140 billion yen by fiscal 2027 (fiscal 2025 results: 127.9 billion yen).

 Opportunities in the Precision Measuring Instrument Business Related to Climate Change